List of National Women's Soccer League seasons

-As of the 12th season in 2024, each team plays 26 matches during the regular season in a round-robin home-and-away series against the remaining 13 teams.
-The regular season runs from March to November; the 2024 season included a month-long break from July to August for the 2024 Summer Olympics.
+As of the 13th season in 2025, each team plays 26 matches during the regular season in a round-robin home-and-away series against the remaining 13 teams.
+The regular season runs for 25 weeks from March to November and includes a month-long break in July; previous seasons have used the break for international tournaments, such as the Summer Olympics.
 The top eight teams qualified for the playoffs, which were played over three rounds in November and culminated in the NWSL Championship.
 Most of the league's matches are broadcast in the U.S. by national television stations and streaming services.
-All NWSL teams also played in the concurrent NWSL x Liga MX Femenil Summer Cup, an international competition with six Mexican clubs from Liga MX Femenil.
 The league champions, runners-up, and NWSL Shield winner also qualify for the CONCACAF W Champions Cup, the continental championship for women's teams in North America, Central America, and the Caribbean since 2024.
 A preseason super cup match, named the NWSL Challenge Cup, is contested by the reigning champions of the NWSL Championship and NWSL Shield; it was originally conceived during the COVID-19 pandemic to replace the cancelled 2020 season and had all NWSL teams from 2020 to 2023.
+During the 2024 season, NWSL teams also played in the NWSL x Liga MX Femenil Summer Cup, an international competition with six Mexican clubs from Liga MX Femenil.

 Portland Thorns FC have won three NWSL Championships, the most of any team in the league's history; the team also has two NWSL Shields.
 Seattle Reign FC hold the record for most NWSL Shields, at three, and have finished as runners-up in three NWSL Championship games.
 The "double"—an NWSL Championship and NWSL Shield in the same season—has been won three times: by the North Carolina Courage in 2018 and 2019, and by the Orlando Pride in 2024.
-Orlando also set the league's all-time points record during the 2024 season, with 60 points and an 18–2–6 record.
+The Kansas City Current set the league's all-time points record during the 2025 season, with 65 points and a record of 21 wins, 3 losses, and 2 draws.
 The league has several annual awards for individual players and coaches to recognize their accomplishments, including the Most Valuable Player Award for the best player of the year and the Golden Boot for the player who scored the most goals during the regular season.
 The single-season scoring record of 20 goals was set by Malawian forward Temwa Chawinga of the Kansas City Current during the 2024 season; she also won the Most Valuable Player Award.